Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-These theories share a core assumption: the international system is anarchic (no world government), so states must prioritize survival and security above all else.
-The key mechanism is self-help—states can only rely on themselves.
+These theories share a core assumption: the international system is anarchic (no world government exists above states), so states must prioritize survival and security above all else.
+The key mechanism is self-help: states can only rely on themselves.

 Liberal theories challenge realism's pessimism by arguing that cooperation is possible even in an anarchic system.
-The key mechanism is interdependence—states benefit from working together and create institutions to facilitate this.
+The key mechanism is interdependence: states benefit from working together and create institutions to make that cooperation stick.

-Compare: Constructivism vs. English School—both emphasize norms and shared understandings, but constructivism is more theoretical (how do norms form?) while the English School is more historical (how has international society evolved?).
+Compare: Constructivism vs. English School: both emphasize norms and shared understandings, but constructivism is more theoretical (how do norms form and change?) while the English School is more historical (how has international society evolved over centuries?).
 Use constructivism for process questions, English School for historical development questions.

 Feminist IR asks questions other theories ignore: Where are the women? and How does gender shape global politics?